len-rtz/wir-2024-relevancers/documentation.md

 - **BM25 + Reform (T5)** showed **worse performance** than BM25 + RM3, which could be due to **ineffective fine-tuning** or **misalignment** in reformulating queries for the retrieval task.

 ### Limitations & Discussion
+1. **Model Overfitting:**
+   Some advanced models like T5 may overfit the specific training data such as MS MARCO, leading to performance gains that might not generalize well to other datasets or domains.

+2. **Query Ambiguity:**
+   While **T5** and **Semantic Search** handle **semantic ambiguity** well, they still struggle in highly **ambiguous queries** that lack clear intent.
+For example, queries like “apple” (fruit vs. technology) might be challenging for the model to disambiguate without additional context.

+3. **Computational Costs:**
+   Models like **T5** and **Sentence-BERT** are **computationally expensive**, requiring more resources compared to traditional models like BM25.
+This can become a bottleneck in real-time search applications.

+4. **Model Interpretability:**
+   While T5 and other transformer-based models are effective, they are often seen as **"black boxes"**.
+This lack of interpretability can be an issue in understanding how certain queries were rewritten and why specific documents were retrieved.

+#### Discussion:
+- **T5** clearly outperforms **BM25** and **BM25 + RM3** in terms of **semantic quality**.
+The ability of T5 to generate diverse, context-aware rewrites gives it a significant advantage in improving retrieval relevance.

+- **Semantic Search** also showed strong results, especially in handling complex queries.
+However, **Dense Vector Representations** can sometimes lose the **granularity** of term-specific importance, which can be a limitation in some cases.

+- **BM25 + RM3** still holds value for **simple queries** or cases where **query expansion** through term frequency is sufficient.
+However, it lacks the ability to understand **nuances in meaning** that T5 and Sentence-BERT can capture.

 ### Conclusion